Analyzing Your Score Report

 Let’s say you’re taking the California Bar Exam, which requires an overall score of 1390 to pass.
 The MBE is weighted 50% and averaged with the written portion.

-According to the old conversion table based on 190 questions correct, you can very roughly estimate that you want to get around 125 correct to be on track to get 1390 scaled on the MBE (assuming you’re going to get a 1390 on the essays and PT).
+Here’s an old conversion table, from back when your MBE score was determined based on 190 questions with 10 experimental questions.
+Every exam is different, and it may not correspond to current conversions since 175 questions are counted now.
+You can very roughly estimate that you want to get around 125 correct to be on track to get 1390 scaled on the MBE (assuming you get a 1390 on the essays and PT).
 That’s 62.5% (125/200).

 I suggest doing what you can to nail down the parts that you KNOW are coming if you want to give yourself more breathing space in the other parts: